-- fields are added to list the employee's email address and telephone number, but are optional; and - employees who check "An Alien Authorized to Work Until...." and who were issued an I-94 card, will also need to list the foreign passport number and country of issuance.
+Fields are added to list the employee's email address and telephone number, but are optional; and

+• For an employee who checks "An Alien Authorized to Work Until...." and who were issued an I-94 card, he or she will also need to list the foreign passport number and country of issuance.